WoofThatByte/proxmox-setup/proxmox-guests/README.md

 ## UbuntuMediaServer -LXC
   <p align="left">
+  Installed using <a href="https://tteck.github.io/Proxmox/">tteck</a> script.
+Only Ubuntu OS.
+Docker and Portainer have been manually installed.
 Please refer to <a href="https://github.com/WoofThatByte/proxmox-setup/tree/main/Plex-docker">this</a> link.
   </p>